Back to Blogs

 Marketing Leadership: The Big Picture

-These are the bosses, making sure the whole marketing ship is sailing in the right direction:
+These are the bosses and senior leaders, making sure the whole marketing ship is sailing in the right direction:

 • CMO (Chief Marketing Officer): The top dog, responsible for all things marketing, from big brand vision to day-to-day campaigns.
 They're thinking strategy, budgets and making sure it all adds up.